-- Save your and close the file
+- Save your HTML code and close the file

 - Return to your finder window, select the signature file you just edited and press Cmd+I (Get Info).

-- Under General check “locked”
+- Under General place a check against “locked”

 - Close this window, and double-check you can see a padlock on your file (If you ever need to edit your signature file, you need to reverse this step to temporarily unlock the file).

 Step 5.
-See your HTML email signature in action
+See your signature in action

 - Well, if you made it this far, congratulations!